 Anne C. Patin brings more than two decades of experience to her work for employers and other clients as a partner in Seward & Kissel’s Litigation Group.
-Recognized as a New York-metro Super Lawyer (2014, 2015, 2016 and 2017), she has represented parties in a wide range of business disputes, including those involving contract, securities, insurance, partnership, and regulatory issues.
+Recognized as a New York-metro Super Lawyer (2014-2019), she has represented parties in a wide range of business disputes, including those involving contract, securities, insurance, partnership, and regulatory issues.
 Her work spans federal and state litigation, arbitrations, and appeals, and has included such notable engagements as the firm’s defense of a major financial institution in the Enron securities class action, where claims of securities fraud against the firm’s client were ultimately dismissed voluntarily.
 She has acted as lead trial counsel in several disputes, including an arbitration between a hedge fund manager and the fund’s seed investor.

 Anne has particular experience in the area of employment law, where in addition to her litigation experience, she also regularly counsels clients in the financial industry and other businesses on employment practices and policies, including hiring and termination decisions, compliance with discrimination statutes, whistleblower provisions, employee handbooks, family and medical leave, restrictive covenants, employee theft, reductions in force, employment contracts and compensation matters.
 She also advises on employment issues in advance of M&A transactions.
 Anne has written and presented on employment-related topics including employer-led investigations and employment issues particular to investment managers.

 Anne is a member of the American Bar Association, the New York County Lawyers’ Association and the Association of the Bar of the City of New York.

 - Obtaining an arbitration award and permanent injunction against a former portfolio manager of an asset manager who stole trade secrets for breach of the duty of loyalty and breach of contract;